- Legislative development and recognition of laws and institutions.

-The Akwesasne Law Enactment Regulation was ratified with Mohawk Council Resolution 2015/2016-#261A.
+The Akwesasne Legislative Enactment Regulation was ratified with Mohawk Council Resolution 2015/2016-#261A.
 The purpose of this Regulation is:

-- To ensure an open, transparent and accountable law making procedures for Akwesasronon.
+- To ensure open, transparent, and accountable law-making procedures for Akwesasronon.

 - To engage Akwesasronon in the Mohawk Council of Akwesasne’s lawmaking procedure.